DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 Figure 4 plots actual and predicted SWE fro selected Huc12 regions in Test Set B spanning some of the worst results (Test KGE of .61, or 10% percentile) to some of the best (Test KGE of .94, or 90% percentile).

+## Differences In Model Performance By Snow Type
+[**To Be Inserted**]

+## Difference in Model Perfrmance By Elevation
+With training on multiple Huc12 units and the explicite inclusion of mean elevation in the feature set, we no longer see a significant correlation bewteen model perforamance and mean elevation.
+Figure 6 plots Test KGE agains Mean Elevation for the combined Test Sets A and B.  Similar results were observed when examining the relationship between mean elevation and Test KGE on the individual Test Sets A and B.

 # Tables and Figures

 ## Figure 1 - Map of Training, Validation, and Test Sets